THE DMD REGISTRY

 Please Read Carefully before Consenting to Join

-You or your child are being asked to register with the UK Duchenne Muscular Dystrophy Registry [the Registry] because it is understood that you or your child [the Participant] have a diagnosis of Duchenne or Becker Muscular Dystrophy.
-The Registry has been established by Action Duchenne Ltd (formerly Parent Project UK Ltd) who have appointed a Registry Curator.
+You or your child are registering voluntarily with the UK Duchenne Muscular Dystrophy Registry [the Registry] because it is understood that you or your child [the Participant] have a diagnosis of Duchenne or Becker Muscular Dystrophy.
+The Registry has been established by Action Duchenne Ltd who have appointed a Registry Curator.
 Data on the Registry is controlled by the Data Protection Act (1998) under UK Law and by the General Data Protection Regulation (GDPR) 2018.
 Please read this carefully and ask any questions you may have before making a decision whether or not to participate.
 You can contact the Registry, details at end of this information.
 It will be very important for you to understand the kind of information which Action Duchenne Ltd intends to keep in the Registry and the purposes for which it will be used.

 You will be required to give your consent before registering you or your child.
 Information on giving consent is stated at the end of this document.
-Before clinicans or geneticists can send us any medical or genetic information you will also need to complete a Medical Release Consent Form, which can be printed during the registration process, or alternatively can be posted to you upon request from Action Duchenne Ltd. The signed hardcopy of the Medical Release Consent Form should be posted to the Registry Curator, address at the end of this information.
+Before clinicians or geneticists can send us any medical or genetic information you will also need to complete a Medical Release Consent Form, which can be printed during the registration process, or alternatively can be posted to you upon request from Action Duchenne Ltd. The signed hardcopy of the Medical Release Consent Form should be posted to the Registry Curator, address at the end of this information.
 Requests for medical or genetic information to clinicians or geneticists will be sent with a copy of the signed Medical Release form by post.

 (a) Unauthorised access to computer material.

 (b) Unauthorised access with intent to commit or facilitate the commission of further offences.

 The purpose of the Registry is to: